This article was updated on April 5, 2021.

 A CRM workflow guide explains what kind of data the users will gather, how, and who is responsible in the CRM program.
 It also confirms the behavior and attitudes that you want your end-users to take to meet business goals.

-Make sure to regularly update this routine guide to represent improvements, either in the CRM as a result of updates, or new procedures that you have agreed.
+Make sure to regularly update this routine guide to represent improvements, either in the CRM due to updates or new procedures that you have agreed.
 All the users should have easy access to the guide.
 A few right places to keep it might be on your internal network, your CRM’s main project, or on a shared drive.

 Set aside time for training your employees.
 You may also want to build specialized training for the various business processes.
 For example, a marketing professional should learn how to register and master lead scoring.
 A salesperson needs to know how to make a sale and follow a specified sales process.